 Your in-house fulfillment costs will depend on your store’s order volume and product offerings, as well as your fulfillment location, labor, packing materials, and shipping costs.

-To demonstrate how that takes shape, we’ll use an example of a store that sells small, durable home goods at an average volume of 400 orders per month.
+To demonstrate, we’ll use an example of a store that sells small, durable home goods at an average volume of 400 orders per month.
 This case-study store is run by a single individual (that is, an owner without hired help) operating out of a rented storage unit.

 An in-house fulfillment operation has four main cost centers to consider: storage, labor, packaging materials, and shipping.
 Our estimate for the example above results in total monthly fulfillment costs of $5,615.